 Here's what to expect...

-The first course will be a vegetarian dish, followed by two fish/ shellfish dishes (or maybe another vegetarian course), two meat courses, and dessert.
+The first course will be a vegetarian dish, followed by two fish/ shellfish dishes (or maybe another vegetarian course), two heavier protein courses, and dessert.
 Along the way you'll have an amuse, intermezzo, and mignardise.
-We run each menu for a month at a time with some changes as things from our farmers change.
-We are happy to accommodate dietary restrictions with a minimum of 24 hours advance notice.
+The six-course menu changes every other month and the four-course quarterly, with some changes as things from our farmers change.
+We are happy to accommodate dietary restrictions and allergies with a minimum of 24 hours advance notice.
 The heads up gives our culinary team time to write, source, and prep a new dish based exactly on your needs.
-When you book your table on resy, please include those restrictions in the
+When you book your table, please include those restrictions in the

-The Bar and Lounge are open Monday-Saturday at 4:00pm
+The Bar and Lounge open Tuesday-Saturday at 4:00pm

 Walk-ins are encouraged!

-The bar menu includes an olive oil tasting, pork rillettes, parker house rolls with
+The bar menu includes, pork rillettes, parker house rolls with

 Through leadership, with heart and soul behind what he does, Krog teaches and grows aspiring chefs- with the hopes of them becoming talented, compassionate team members that will ensure change in the industry standard.

-Amanda Krog is a native Memphian, mother of two, and the backbone of the Krog family.
-From wife, mother, and coach, to finance and marketing specialist, she has proven herself more than capable of wearing all the hats.
+Amanda Krog is a 4th generation Memphian, mother of two, and the backbone of the Krog family.
+From wife, mother, and coach, to finance, marketing, and event coordinator, she has proven herself more than capable of wearing all the hats.
 Her passion for service to her family and community has no end.